RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker.md

 The easiest way is to launch on host this command:

-`airmon-ng check kill` -> This will kill conflicting processes
+`airmon-ng check kill` -> This will kill conflicting processes.

 Or if you prefer, you can directly disable `network-manager`.
 To do this there are several ways.
 Depending of your Linux distribution the command can change.
 Some of them: